 Butler Stewart’s 18th Century Heritage

-Butler Stewart’s owner and designer, Anna Butler, has textiles in her family history dating back over 200 years.
+Butler Stewart’s founder and designer, Anna Butler, has textiles in her family history dating back over 200 years.
 Anna was brought up in the Essex countryside surrounded by her ancestor’s legacy that goes back as far as the 18th century.

 George Courtauld & Co. was founded by her relative George Courtauld and was a manufacturer of fabric, clothing and artificial fibres.
 It was established in 1794 and became the world’s leading man-made fibre production company employing over 2000 people.
 It was established as a silk, crepe and textile business at Pebmarsh in North Essex, just down the road from Anna’s family farm.
 George’s successors were his son and then great-nephew Samuel Courtauld who is chiefly remembered today as the founder of the Courtauld Institute of Art in London.